Your shopping cart is currently empty.

 And if your bag still gets a hole or tears:

-Here you will find Informationhow you can repair your bags in just a few simple steps.
+Here you find Informationhow you can repair your bags in just a few steps.

-Here are a few tips to ensure your bags last for years:
+Here are a few tips to ensure your bags last for many years:

-- Only leave the bags on the tree when they are needed.
-If the bags are not needed, you can dry and clean them and store them in a dry place so that no algae form and they are protected from external damage.
+• Only leave the bags on the tree when they are needed.
+If the bags are not needed, you can store them dried and cleaned in a dry place to prevent algae from forming and protect them from external damage.

-- Take the bag from the tree when you mow the lawn.
+• Take the bag from the tree when mowing the lawn.

-- Do not use stale water or dirty water.
+• Do not use stale water or dirty water.
 Dirt and algae can clog the holes.
-If you still want to take stagnant water from a pond or from barrels, you can filter the water with a cloth while filling.
+If you still want to take stale water from a pond or barrels, you can filter the water with a cloth while filling.

 Do you want more tree knowledge?